wolf99/beginner-java-sushi-gitbook/en/basic-variables.md

  ```java
  int myAge;
  ```
 Here, the type of the variable comes first, then the name of the variable, which is `myAge`.
-The is is followed by a semi-colon `;` to show that the statement stops here.
+The is followed by a semi-colon (`;`) to show that the statement stops here.
 8. To make use of this variable we can assign a value to it.
-To do this we use the `=` symbol.
+To do this we use the equals symbol (`=`).

  ```java
  myAge = 14;